-Study: Migrant workers exploited en route to Arab Gulf
+Migrant workers exploited en route to Arab Gulf, study finds

 Segall and his co-author Sarah Labowitz say construction firms and their Gulf-based clients can help “end the cycle of abuse” by paying for the recruitment costs of construction workers who are needed to build the region’s skyscrapers, stadiums, hotels, theme parks and sprawling malls.

-The report, titled “Migrant Workers Pay: Recruitment of the Migrant Labor force in the Gulf Construction Industry,” details how workers are exploited through a complex system of agents and subagents who gross hundreds of dollars in profit per worker.
+The report, titled “Migrant Workers Pay: Recruitment of the Migrant Labor Force in the Gulf Construction Industry,” details how workers are exploited through a complex system of agents and subagents who gross hundreds of dollars in profit per worker.
 Workers are paying several times more than the real cost of recruitment, which is closer to $400 to $650, excluding the cost of airfare.

 It calls on Arab governments to enforce laws against the selling of visas and on migrant-sending countries to legalize and regulate their local networks of unregistered recruitment agents.

 There are laws in place banning Gulf-based employers from directly charging migrant workers for their own recruitment.
-Selling visas is also illegal in the six Gulf Cooperation Countries (GCC) of Saudi Arabia, the United Arab Emirates, Qatar, Kuwait, Oman and Bahrain.
+Selling visas is also illegal in the six members of the Gulf Cooperation Council: Saudi Arabia, the United Arab Emirates, Qatar, Kuwait, Oman and Bahrain.

 The study found that governments in the Gulf provide migrant worker visas to multinational and local construction companies for free or at a nominal cost, but Gulf-based agents turn around and sell them at a markup to recruiters in South Asian countries who then pass on the cost to the lowest-paid and most vulnerable workers.

 There are around 25 million migrant workers across the GCC, in some countries outnumbering the local population.
-Often hailing from South Asian countries, the workers accept low-wage jobs with few protections for a chance to send money to relatives back home.
+Often hailing from South Asia, the workers accept low-wage jobs with few protections for a chance to send money to relatives back home.
 They are allowed to return for a visit once every few years.

 “At the end of the day, most of these people are coming for a very simple reason: They’re coming for a better life,” Segall said.